Worried about mortgage arrears? Call MABS today on 0761 07 2000.

 Check that you are claiming the correct amount of mortgage interest relief - this applies to mortgages taken out before 31 December 2012.
 If you are getting Mortgage Interest Supplement (now closed for new applicants) you should also check that you are getting the correct amount.

 Under the Rent-a-room scheme, you may be able to earn some extra income to help with your mortgage repayments.
 You may be able to claim on a mortgage repayment policy or some other form of insurance that offers financial support if you experience a fall in income.

 If you find yourself having difficulty with mortgage repayments, there are several sources of advice and help available.

 MABS, the Money Advice and Budgeting Service, can advise you on dealing with mortgage arrears as well as other forms of problem debt.
 The MABS helpline 0761 07 2000 is open from 9am to 8pm, Monday to Friday.
-The Mortgage Arrears Information Helpline is now operated by MABS and is available either at 0761 07 4050 or through the MABS helpline.

 You can also contact your local Citizens Information Centre for face-to face information and advice, or phone the Citizens Information Phone Service on 0761 07 4000, Monday to Friday, 9am to 8pm.

 The most important thing to do if you think you are likely to fall into mortgage arrears is to contact your mortgage lender and let them know the situation.
 Our overview of mortgage debt gives some information on your options.

 Lenders must abide by specified codes of conduct in dealing with people who have problems paying their mortgage.
 These codes of conduct provide protection for borrowers.
 Read more in our document on consumer protection codes and mortgages.